Breastfeeding: Social support

 A review found that when effective forms of support are offered to women, exclusive breastfeeding and duration of breastfeeding are increased.
 Characteristics of effective support includes ongoing, face-to-face support tailored to fit their needs.
 It may be offered by lay/peer supporters, professional supporters, or a combination of both.
 This review contrasts with another large review that looked at education programs alone, which found no conclusive evidence of initiation of breastfeeding or the proportion of women breastfeeding either exclusively or partially at 3 months and 6 months.

 Positive social support in essential relationships of new mothers plays a central role in the promotion of breastfeeding outside of the confines of medical centers.
 Social support can come in many incarnations, including tangible, affectionate, social interaction, and emotional and informational support.
 An increase in these capacities of support has shown to greatly positively effect breastfeeding rates, especially among women with education below a high school level.

-Some mothers that have used lactation rooms have taken to leaving sticky notes to not only thank the businesses that have provided them but to support, encourage, and praise the nursing moms who use them.
+Some mothers that have used lactation rooms have taken to leaving sticky notes to not only thank the businesses that have provided them but to support, encourage, and praise the nursing mothers who use them.

 In the social circles surrounding the mother, support is most crucial from the male partner, the mother's mother, and her family and friends.
 Research has shown that the closest relationships to the mother have the strongest impact on breastfeeding rates, while negative perspectives on breastfeeding from close relatives hinder its prevalence.